hibernate/hibernate-orm/working-5.0-migration-guide.md

     with `org.hibernate.type.descriptor.sql.SqlTypeDescriptorRegistry`.
 Applications using custom SqlTypeDescriptor
     implementations extending the built-in ones and relying on that behavior should be updated to call `SqlTypeDescriptorRegistry#addDescriptor` themselves.
+* Moving `org.hibernate.hql.spi.MultiTableBulkIdStrategy` and friends to new `org.hibernate.hql.spi.id` package
+    and sub-packages

 TODOs
 =====